SAP-samples/cloud-nodejs-oflm/README.md

     ```
     npm run deploy
     ```
-2. Go to your SAP Business Technology platform subaccount and navigate to the space where you are deploying the applications.
+2. Go to your SAP Cloud platform subaccount and navigate to the space where you are deploying the applications.
 4. Go to `Service Marketplace` and select `Destination`.
 5. Go to Instances under destination and create a new instance.
 6. Select plan `lite` and give it the name `freight-manager`.